 - Maine Public broadcasting network makes its statewide spectrum available to federal and state authorities to communicate with first responders and the media in the event of an emergency.
 The closed communication system is designed to work even when internet connections are down and the power is out.

 - South Dakota Public Broadcasting serves as the emergency alert service hub for the state as well as the primary outlet for AMBER Alerts and weather warnings.

-- Leveraging the TV broadcast “one-to-many” multicast delivery, Houston Public Media (KUHT) can support an unlimited number of public safety users with very limited bandwidth concerns.
-The station can deliver secure, encrypted IP data to targeted, multiple users while continuing its television broadcast service.
+- Houston Public Media (KUHT) can deliver secure, encrypted IP data to targeted, multiple public safety users while continuing its television broadcast service.
 This encrypted data delivery system can deliver a helicopter aerial feed to police, dashboard camera footage to firefighters, building blueprints to specific users, and television programs to public viewers all at the same time.